 Need help with essay and exam writing, note-taking, research, or critical analysis?
 The Centre is a teaching facility open to both undergraduate and graduate students.
 It offers free, 45-minute sessions with experienced tutors, and a regular series of academic skills workshops.
-See www.hswriting.ca for information and appointments.
+See Health Sciences Writing Centre website for information and appointments.